Blog

 Your CMS is what lets non-developers create and edit content and pages across your site.
 What many don't know is, there is quite a bit of difference in terms of what each CMS option leaves you capable of.

-Creating content with forms with limited CMS's
+Creating content with forms in limited headless CMS

-Visually editing a headless site in Builder.io
+Visually editing a headless ecommerce website with Builder.io

 As a rule of thumb, always use API integrations and avoid Javascript integrations.